 Partner & President

 Peter Gifford is a Partner and member of the Investment Committee.
 Mr. Gifford also serves as the firm's President.
 Prior to joining Regis in 2006, Mr. Gifford worked at Advanced Technology Ventures, a multi-stage venture capital firm.
 Previously, he worked in business development at Loudcloud/Opsware and in the investment banking and investment management divisions of Morgan Stanley & Co.
 Mr. Gifford holds an A.B., with distinction, from Stanford University and an M.B.A. from the Stanford Graduate School of Business.
-Mr. Gifford is a board member and Chair of the Palo Alto Community Fund’s investment committee.
+Mr. Gifford is President of the Palo Alto Community Fund and a prior Chair of its investment committee.
 He also serves on the Board of Governors of The Hotchkiss School and the board of the East Palo Alto Charter School.

 Michael Ross is a Strategic Partner and member of the Investment Committee.
 In addition, Mr. Ross is the Director of MLR Properties and has partnered with Regis to identify distressed real estate opportunities.
 Mr. Ross was a founder of Makena Capital Management and was its Chief Investment Officer from its founding until April 2010; serving as Senior Advisor to the firm until April 2012.
 Makena Capital manages a single pooled private endowment fund with approximately $15 Billion in assets under management.
 Prior to forming Makena Capital, Mr. Ross was the Chief Investment Officer at the Stanford Management Company which is responsible for Stanford University’s $20 Billion in financial assets.
 Mr. Ross joined SMC in 2001 becoming Chief Investment Officer in early 2002.
 Mr. Ross received an B.A. from Princeton University and an M.B.A. from the Stanford Graduate School of Business where he was an Arjay Miller Scholar.
 Mr. Ross has served as a trustee and Chairman of the Stanford Graduate School of Business Trust and also sits on the Investment Task Force at the Crystal Springs Uplands School.
 Mr. Ross is on the Board of Advisors of Atrium Capital Corporation and was previously on the Board of Directors of the Capital Guardian Emerging Markets Growth Fund.